reneelouise/ReneeLouise/README.md

 # :wave: Hello World, My name is Renée-Louise
-## Welcome to my coding world! 🌍
+## Welcome to my coding world 🌍

-## 🎓 From Economics Graduate, to Passionate Programmer.
+## 🎓 From Economics Graduate, to Passionate Programmer!

 While studying Economics at University, I would always find myself building websites.
 Initially, I used platforms like Wix, Wordpress and Shopify to design my imaginations.
 However as time went on, I grew more curious about how these website-building platforms were constructed using code.
 This led me to begin my programming journey. 👩🏿‍💻